How Do Eyes Respond To Virtual Reality Headsets?

 So how do VR headsets create such an immersive environment using flat LCD panels?
 The key ingredient are fresnel lenses.
 Unlike normal lenses found in eye glasses or magnifying glasses that used curved surfaces to bend and refract light, fresnel lenses are completely flat.
 They use concentric rings that are very precisely angled to refract light towards a specific point, in this case, your eye.

 Imagine a large bullseye, with many, many rings, and a light source behind it.
-The light that passes through the very center of the lens wont be refracted at all, and will continue moving in the direction it's currently traveling.
+The light that passes through the very centre of the lens wont be refracted at all, and will continue moving in the direction it's currently traveling.
 Moving outward one ring, and the light will now bend, but only slightly.
-Its going to meet up with the center beam just several centimeters away.
+Its going to meet up with the centre beam just several centimeters away.
 Each subsequent ring will bend the light more and more, so that each ring focuses on the exact same point.

 The advantage here is that the lens allows a flat display to appear rounded, like the inside of a sphere, making it much easier to trick you into thinking you're actually in the environment you're seeing, and not looking at it through a window.
 The down side is that the lenses need to be very accurately aligned with your eyes, so that the light is focused directly on your iris.
 If the lenses are off, even just a little, the image will appear blurry, and disorienting.